applidget/flowqueues/README.md

 In addition to that, flowqueues will provide a binary allowing you to launch it using a single command line like this:

     $flowqueues work -c ../tests/samples/config.yml

-To load the web frontend from a sinatra app, assuming it already exists (as `app` local variable):

-    var flowQueuesUI = flowqueues.createWebApp(redisClient, "../tests/samples/config.yml")
-    app.use("/flowqueues", flowQueuesUI);

 ## License